wp-plugins/simple-ads-manager/readme.txt

 == Changelog ==

+= 0.2.6 =
+* Restriction of displaying ads by categories is changed
+* Restriction of displaying ads by authors is added
+* Some codes are changed
 = 0.1.3 =
 * Minor bug (using "drawAdsPlace()" with the attribute "name") are fixed.
 Thanks to [orangefinch](http://wordpress.org/support/profile/orangefinch).
 = 0.1.2 =